wiseman-timelord/Chat-VulkanLlama/README.md

 This is a, Llama 2 language model and llama-cpp, based chatbot/agent framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects intended to be produced through forks.
 Llama2Robot should be compitent at the task of, reading and creating, files with multi-line output.

 ### FUTURE PLANS:
-1) Fix the prompts, did work at some point before many implementations. check logic and the prompts themselves.
-This is much easier now due to --output flag.
+1) Fix the prompts, did work as shown below, before many implementations. check logic and the prompts themselves, this is much easier now due to --output flag.
 1) Application Sounds for major events, with an optional --nosounds, to disable sounds at commandline.
 4) implement a --speech switch, to enable built-in os dependent text to speech code.
 4) Optimizations of model parameters, so as, for each model to have their own context length, and if 8K, 16K, 32K, 64K, 128K, is in filename, then to use that context size.
 This will be a handy feature later on.